DavidHarrisRid/VibeCode/README.md

 character so they are easier targets.
 Each time the invaders descend a row they speed up slightly to keep the pressure on.

 Ice Climber is a vertical climbing game.
-Platforms appear every few rows with gaps you must jump through.
+Platforms are spaced every one or two rows so they are always within reach of the climber's three-block jump.
 Each row is bordered so you know exactly where the edges are.
 Jumping breaks the platform above you and launches the climber a few rows upward, and you can hold a direction key while jumping to steer in midair.
 Keep moving upward—if you slip below the bottom of the visible area the game is over.